sailfishdell/sailfish/domain/README.txt

     When Get finds the resource, run it through the optional mangling function, if it exists Probably should have the generic output function be aware of per-property privileges

+REGISTRY:
+    - register URIs and mapping functions.
+        - Commands look up URI in registry and apply additional transforms/checks
+        - GET/PUT/PATCH/POST/etc use the registry to customize behaviours

 QUESTION:
     how to figure out the CONFIGURE SELF problem?
     I think that for this, just match username against the name property (if either doesn't match, no property)